 • All mobiles and tablets are to be left charging downstairs overnight.
 (This is an important one!)
 If you forget, there’s a one-day ban.

-3. Get the family together to discuss and agree the rules.
+3. Get the family together to discuss and agree on the rules.
 There is a saying, ‘no involvement, no commitment.’
-Children need to be involved in discussing and agreeing the rules.
+Children need to be involved in discussing and agreeing on the rules.
 But remember screen time is addictive.
 You may need to be prepared to be unpopular if you feel a rule is particularly important.
 If these are family rules, then it applies to the adults as well so you can set an example.

 4. Follow through and be consistent.
 When you first introduce the rules, your child may find it hard to stick to them.
 A kitchen timer is great to give your child because it saves you nagging.
 If your child struggles to turn the computer off, you may need to set a timer on your mobile.
 When it rings, go to your child, say “time’s up,” and stand there until they turn off the computer and start doing something else.
 The more your child gets used to the rule, the better they will be at following it.
 But you must be firm and consistent.

 5. Help your child find other things to do.
-It could be: practicing a skill; playing a board game or card games; reading books, magazines or comics; doing puzzles; imaginative play; Lego; following an interest or hobby; spending time outdoors; or even chatting with you.
+It could be: practising a skill; playing a board game or card games; reading books, magazines or comics; doing puzzles; imaginative play; Lego; following an interest or hobby; spending time outdoors, or even chatting with you.
 Make a long list and put it up somewhere so your child can check it when they can’t think of something else to do.